 Private healthcare in Italy is championed by well-trained doctors and on par with the finest in the world.
 There are several impressive specialist facilities in large urban centres, while university hospitals are also highly reputable.

 Private healthcare allows expats to avoid the queues and complications of the public system.
 It also enables provisions for more comforts and personal choice when it comes to doctors and facilities.

 For these reasons, although public healthcare in Italy is free for expat residents and Italians, most foreigners and many Italians still opt to utilise private healthcare if they can afford to.

 Private procedures vary in cost, although the Ministry of Health sets a minimum charge for all operations in this sector.
 For this reason, private healthcare can be expensive and health insurance is a must.
 In many cases, employers are obliged to finance health insurance for their employees but, if not, expats should organise it themselves.

 Health insurance in Italy

 Non-EU expats will, however, need to have private health insurance valid for their expected time of stay or formally register for the SSN.
 Expats who have their residence status finalised and have an Italian identity card (carta d’identità) are then able to apply for an Italian health insurance card (tessera sanitaria).

 Expats wanting to claim benefits for their families will require a family status certificate (certificato di stato di famiglia) which includes personal details of relatives.

 After registering, applicants have to choose a family doctor and a paediatrician, if applicable.
 They are then issued with their Italian health insurance card, which must be presented in order to receive care under the SSN.
 These cards must be renewed every year.

-If expats don't qualify for healthcare under the SSN or EHIC, they must have private health insurance.
-It is also recommended for chronic or specialist treatment should also consider private health insurance for peace of mind, choice of treatment centres and comfort.
+If expats don't qualify for public healthcare under the SSN or EHIC, they must have private health insurance.
+Expats requiring chronic or specialist treatment should also consider private health insurance for peace of mind, choice of treatment centres and comfort.